+- Player care manager will send out a questionnaire regarding accommodation and like and dislikes

+- First year scholars that are entitled to Club provided accommodation will receive a letter from the Head of Club Safeguarding offering the opportunity, this is known as phase 1;

+- Phase 1 Letter of offer, this includes;

+- Fee for accommodation

+- Length of accommodation

+- Contractual agreement stipulation

+- Home visit

+- Teams meeting with Host, player, parents and club representative.

-- First year scholars that are entitled to Club provided accommodation will receive a letter from the Head of Club Safeguarding offering the opportunity, this is known as phase 1; - Phase 1 Letter of offer, this includes; - Fee for accommodation - Length of accommodation - · Contractual agreement stipulation - Home visit - Once players have notified the Head of Club Safeguarding of their decision home visits will be arranged.
-These visits will be conducted by the Head of Club Safeguarding and the player care manager, this is known as phase 2; - Phase 2 Home visits The purpose of a home visit is for the Football Club to establish the players journey to and from work on Monday mornings and Saturday afternoons, this is to give us a better understanding of your route and the journey in which the player will need to take.
+- Once players have notified the Head of Club Safeguarding of their decision home visits will be arranged.
+These visits will be conducted by the Head of Club Safeguarding and the player care manager, this is known as phase 2;

+- Phase 2 Home visits The purpose of a home visit is for the Football Club to establish the players journey to and from work on Monday mornings and Saturday afternoons, this is to give us a better understanding of your route and the journey in which the player will need to take.
 It also gives the Football Club an opportunity to see where the player lives and meet the rest of the family and understand the makeup of the family dynamic.
-During these home visits the Club will go through a list of questions; - Do you have siblings? - Do you live with parents or legal quardians? - Do you like animals such as dogs? - Do you share a room? - · Would you like to live with another player or on your own? - Is there anything that we need to be aware of? - Once the Head of Club Safeguarding and player care manager have conducted the home visit a decision will be made in where is best to place a player, this is known as phase 3. - Once your Club provided accommodation has been decided the player will receive a location letter, this is known as phase 4; - Phase 4 offer letter.
-This letter will include the address and contact details of the Club provided accommodation, the players moving in date, the time of moving in - each player will - be met at their accommodation by the Head of Club safeguarding and the player care manager for a player, parent, and provider introduction.
+During these home visits the Club will go through a list of questions;

+- Do you have siblings?

+- Do you live with parents or legal guardians?

+- Do you like animals such as dogs?

+- Do you share a room?

+- Would you like to live with another player or on your own?